anushdighore/Farm-Finance-Report-Generator/README.md

 ## Support

-For issues or questions, check the console output from the FastAPI server for detailed error messages.
+For issues or questions, check the console output from the application for detailed error messages.